gem5bootcamp/lps2024/slides/03-Developing-gem5-models/03-event-driven-sim.md

     nextHelloEvent([this](){ processNextHelloEvent(); }, name() + "nextHelloEvent")
 ```

-This is how `HelloSimObject::HelloSimObject` should look like after the changes.
+This is how `HelloSimObject::HelloSimObject` should look after the changes.

 ```cpp
 HelloSimObject::HelloSimObject(const HelloSimObjectParams& params):